Marge Simpson: Role in The Simpsons

 As with many Simpsons characters, Marge's age and birthday changes to serve the story.
 In season one (1990) episodes "Life on the Fast Lane" and "Some Enchanted Evening", Marge was said to be 34.
 This is also the age given in The Simpsons: A Complete Guide to Our Favorite Family, a book written by The Simpsons' creator, Matt Groening.
 In "Homer's Paternity Coot" (season 17, 2006), Marge states that Emerald would have been her birthstone if she had been born three months later, placing her birthday sometime in February.
 In "Regarding Margie" (season 17, 2006), Homer mentioned that Marge was his age, meaning she could have been anywhere between 36 and 40.
 (Note: Homer's age also fluctuates throughout the series.
-See Homer Simpson#Age.)
+See Homer Simpson#Role in The Simpsons.)
 During this episode (Kiss Kiss Bang Bangalore), Lisa questions Homer's memory of Marge's birthday.
 When he cannot remember, Marge yells that it is in May.
 In the season eighteen episode "Marge Gamer" she states that she and actor Randy Quaid share the same birthdate (October 1).

 Marge has been nonworking for most of the series, choosing to be a homemaker and take care of her family.
 However, she has held several one-episode jobs in the course of the series.
 These include working as a nuclear technician alongside Homer at Springfield Nuclear Power Plant in "Marge Gets a Job" (season four, 1992); selling houses in "Realty Bites" (season nine, 1997); owning her own pretzel business in "The Twisted World of Marge Simpson" (season eight, 1997), and working at an erotic bakery in "Sex, Pies and Idiot Scrapes" (season 20, 2008).
 While Marge has never expressed discontent with her role as a homemaker, she has become bored with it.
 In "The Springfield Connection" (season six, 1995), Marge decided that she needed more excitement in her life and became a police officer.
 However, by the end of the episode, she became upset with the corruption in the force and quit.

+Marge is generally a stereotypical sitcom mother, and she also plays the "long-suffering wife" who puts up with the antics of her children and her oafish husband.
+While she usually takes her family's problems with good humor, in "Homer Alone" (season three, 1992), her workload and resultant stress caused her to have a nervous breakdown.
+After spending time at "Rancho Relaxo", during which her family barely coped with her absence, she returned refreshed and everyone promised to help out more often.